Lantah/Gravity/docs/quick-reference.md

 ### Maintenance

-Core keeps old meta around for Horizon and other systems.
+Core keeps old meta around for OrbitR and other systems.
 As cursors get updated, automatic maintenance normally deletes more than enough for the node to use a constant amount of disk space.

 Sometimes you need to clean up more than this (for example, if you have a large maintenance debt).